DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduce \model{} that uses differentiable trajectory optimization to generate the policy actions for deep reinforcement learning and imitation learning.
-The key to our approach is to utilize the recent progress in differentiable trajectory optimization to enable computing the gradients of the loss with respect to the parameters of trajectory optimization, and learn the cost and dynamics functions of trajectory optimization end-to-end.
-When applied to model-based reinforcement learning, \model{} addresses the ``objective mismatch'' issue of prior methods, since the dynamics model in \model{} is learned to directly maximize task performance by differentiating the policy gradient loss through the trajectory optimization process.
-When applied to imitation learning, \model{} performs test-time trajectory optimization to compute the actions with a learned objective function, achieving better performances than prior methods that only perform forward passes of the policy network to generate actions.
-We benchmark \model{} on 15 model-based RL tasks, and 13 imitation learning tasks with image and point cloud inputs, and show that it greatly outperforms prior state-of-the-art methods in both domains.
+The key is to utilize the recent progress in differentiable trajectory optimization to compute the gradients of the loss with respect to the parameters of the cost and dynamics function of trajectory optimization, and learn them end-to-end.
+When applied to model-based reinforcement learning, \model{} addresses the ``objective mismatch'' issue of prior methods.
+We also test \model{} for imitation learning on standard robotic manipulation task suites with high-dimensional sensory observations and compare it to feed-forward policy classes as well as Energy-Based Models (EBM) and Diffusion.
+Across 15 model-based RL tasks and 35 imitation learning tasks with high-dimensional image and point cloud inputs, \model{} outperforms prior state-of-the-art methods.